hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 x.readXX()		//will return the value of x regardless its state.
 The state will remain unchanged
 ~~~

-Chapel also implements **_atomic_** operations with variables declared as `atomic`, and this provides another option to synchronize tasks.
+Chapel also implements **_atomic_** operations with variables declared as `atomic`, and this provides another option to synchronise tasks.
 Atomic operations run completely independently of any other thread or process.
-This means that when several tasks try to write an atomic variable, only one will succeed at a given moment, providing implicit synchronization between them.
-There is a number of methods defined for atomic variables, among them `sub()`, `add()`, `write()`, `read()`, and `waitfor()` are very useful to establish explicit synchronization between tasks, as showed in the next code:
+This means that when several tasks try to write an atomic variable, only one will succeed at a given moment, providing implicit synchronisation between them.
+There is a number of methods defined for atomic variables, among them `sub()`, `add()`, `write()`, `read()`, and `waitfor()` are very useful to establish explicit synchronisation between tasks, as showed in the next code:

 ~~~
 var lock: atomic int;